tpodlaski/copra/docs/usage.rst

 Callback Methods
 ~~~~~~~~~~~~~~~~

-The ``Client`` class provides four methods that are automatically called at different stage's of the client's life cycle.
+The ``Client`` class provides four methods that are automatically called at different stages of the client's life cycle.
 The method that will be most useful for developers is ``on_message()``.

 on_open()
 ^^^^^^^^^